jpszerzp/sample_TLE/README.md

 # sample_TLE

 This is a repo containing sample codes of private The Last Engineer game project.
-The repo initializes with code ruling middle boss, and is subject to more addings as project grows.
+The repo initializes with code ruling middle boss, and is subject to more topics released as project grows.

 ## Brief Documentation
 ### NewMidboss.cs